 Craftsmen Interviews are designed to introduce you to dedicated, hard-working local makers that are cultivating local culture.
 Short, easy reads that impart valuable knowledge and inspire you to explore and support authentic endeavors.
 Stay ahead of upcoming trends and get recommendations from those helping to build their community. (-Learn more)

-About 1.5 hours south of the Twin Cities along the Mississippi is the home of Minnesota’s only brewery b’n’b, the Turning Waters Brewery, AKA Hoppy Girl Brewing.
-This charming, bed and breakfast is a lifelong passion project by husband-wife duo Brenda & Ford.
+About 1.5 hours south of the Twin Cities along the Mississippi is the home of Minnesota’s only brewery B&B, Hoppy Girl Brewing aka Turning Waters Back Alley Brewing Co.
+The dream of having a brewery in Wabasha started the process and the B&B was the perfect combination for husband-wife duo, Brenda & Ford.

 Brenda is a Wabasha, Minnesota native and runs the operation, working 18 hours a day managing check-ins and beer-slanging.
 She’s passionate about people, her home town, and being involved in all the local charity events.

-Ford maintains his 9 to 5 as a local attorney and moonlights as head brewer.
-He’s well known for making quality brews, many designed to highlight local ingredients and is a sought-after brewer with many Minnesota breweries including Modist, Back Channel, as a collaborator on new recipes.
+Ford maintains his 9 to 5 as an attorney and moonlights as head brewer.
+He’s well known for making quality brews, many designed to highlight local ingredients and collaborates with a few Minnesota breweries including Modist, Back Channel, as a collaborator on new recipes.

 “I love working for myself and owning my own business, and when we moved back from Florida to my hometown to open our bed and breakfast, the goal was to be an important part of the local culture and meet new people.